d-zan/DevXor-Snippet/README.md

 ﻿[Arabic](https://github.com/d-zan/DevXor-Snippet/blob/main/Readme-ar.md)
 # DevXor Snippets
 _____
-**These snippets are designed to help you quickly create DevXor commands and events in your JavaScript projects.**
+**These snippets are designed to help you quickly create [DevXor-Handler](https://github.com/DevXor-Team/DevXorHandler) commands and events in your JavaScript projects.**

 ## Quick Start
 1. Open your JavaScript file in Visual Studio Code.